nkern/pycape/README.md

 Please check emupy for further software dependencies.

 ### Installation:
-To install, clone this repo and run the setupy.py script as
+To install, clone this repo and run the setup.py script as
 ```bash
 python setup.py install
 ```

 ### Running:
-See examples for demonstrations on how to run the code
+See examples for demonstrations on how to run the code (pending...)

 ### License:
 See the General Public License for details on usage